Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Fine-grained Prediction of Model Usefulness for Configuration Tuning via

 Since we consider $10$ models and $16$ tuners (as in \textbf{RQ1}), there are $10 \times 16=160$ model-tuner pairs to rank for each system.
 We perform the actual tuning when pairing each model for every tuner on a system under the same procedure in \textbf{RQ1}, which serves as the ground truth of ranking data.
 The $k=1$, $k=10$, $k=20$, and full ranks are reported for both metrics.

 We conduct leave-one-out evaluation across the systems: all ranking data of $n-1$ systems are used to pre-train \approach~and it is tested over all the ranking data from the remaining one system.
 For each system (the training and testing ones), we build and test each surrogate model the same way as \textbf{RQ1-3}, which gives us the values of $\mathbf{F_l}$ and $\mathbf{F_a}$ used in training and prediction.
 All the experiments are repeated $30$ times, and we use Wilcoxon rank-sum test to verify the statistical significance.
-In total, we have $18$ systems $\times$ $2$ metrics $\times$ $4$ values of $k=144$ cases.
+In total, we have $18$ systems $\times$ $2$ metrics $\times$ $4$ values of $k=144$ cases. \mytag{R1C6}Note that the 30 repeats use different random seeds that change the sampled configurations used to compute the accuracy of the model and landscape features, which are important features for \approach~to learn the ranking.
+Further, the stochastic behaviors in the learning-to-rank process can also differ.